Anoerak/Anoerak/README.md

 				      certification as an advanced JS & React web applications developer.
-I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).',
-			'2023-    ': 'Today, I am officially following the PHP & Symfony (which I already done unofficialy) program and use the extra time to study others languages, frameworks, librairies and get a job!!!
-I am also working on some Open Source project, latest one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', },
+I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).
+I am officially followed the PHP & Symfony course (which I already done unofficialy) and use the extra time to study others languages, frameworks, librairies and get a job!!!
+I am also working on some Open Source project, latest one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', '2024 - ' : 'I start my first job as a full-stack developer for a Swedish compnay, DynamicSource.
+				     I could not be more happy and excited.
+The company, the position, the team, everything is perfect to me and I have high hope for the future :) .'

+		},
 	},
 ];